mmessina97/humanrights-freedom/README.md

 - Prison Population Rate: https://ourworldindata.org/grapher/prison-population-rate

 ## Objective
-The goal of this analysis is to investigate the relationship between the Human Rights Index, Press Freedom, and Prison Population Rate across different countries from 2000 to 2023.
+The goal of this analysis is to investigate the relationship between the Human Rights Index, Press Freedom, and Prison Population Rate across different countries from 2000 to recent years.

 ## Questions to Answer
 - Do the Human Rights Index, Press Freedom, and Prison Population Rate correlate strictly?
-- What was/were the worst year/s for each country from 2000 to 2016?
+- What was/were the worst year/s for each country from 2000 to recent years?
 And which year(s) were the worst for the most countries?
-- What is the growth or decrease percentage of Human Rights for each country from 2000 to 2016?
+- What is the growth or decrease percentage of Human Rights for each country from 2000 to recent years?
 And what is the average for Press Freedom?

 ## Results & Conclusion
 Countries with higher Human Rights Index also have higher Press Freedom, suggesting a strong correlation between the two indices.
 However, the relationship with the Prison Population Rate is more complex.